 K&F Concept Black Soft Filter 1/8 – Amazon

-Sometimes the side of the filter will say, Black Diffusion, sometimes it says Black Mist.
+Sometimes, the side of the filter will say “Black Diffusion,” and sometimes, it says “Black Mist.”
 I believe K&F Concept just mixes up the wording to deal with search engine optimization.
-They also call these Cinebloom filters sometimes as well.

-On the side of my filters, it says, Black Mist, and Nano-X which I purchased in Japan.
+On the side of my filters, it says Black Mist and Nano-X, which I purchased in Japan.

 Black Mist Filters | What You Need To Know

-Most have a 1/8 variant or a more intense 1/4 variant.
+The K&F Black Mist filters have a 1/8 variant or a more intense 1/4 variant.
 Some brands refer to their 1/8 filters as a No.05 or 10% and the 1/4 as a No.1 at 20%.
+The K&F filters at 1/8 are probably closer to the Tiffen Black Pro Mist 1/4 filter, so be careful; they are a little strong.

 Black Mist Filter vs Orton Effect | Is It Worth The Money?